-The branch and data center router provide WCCP interception points for WAAS.
+The branch and data center routers provide WCCP interception points for the Cisco WAAS.
 Without WCCP interception, the Cisco WAAS does not know where to obtain and optimize traffic flow.
 Different methods of interception and redirection are support by routers and switches.
-Redirection methods depends on the speed requirement and router/switch platform.
+Redirection methods depend on the speed requirement and router or switch platform.
 In this deployment, Generic Router Encapsulation (GRE) redirection is used.

 The loopback interface on the router is essential for identifying the router ID.
 While any IP address can be used to identify the router ID, the loopback interface is preferred over physical interfaces.
-Loopback interfaces are always available, there are no physical-tie to them.
+While loopback interfaces are always available, there are no physical-tie to them.
 Other routing protocols also use loopback interfaces as a preferred method for naming the router ID.
-With IP address tie to a specific physical interface, when the physical interface goes down, the IP address becoming unavailable, causing unexpected issues with WCCP groups.
+With IP address tied to a specific physical interface, when the physical interface goes down, the IP address becomes unavailable, causing unexpected issues with WCCP groups.

-Step 1 Configure loopback interface:
+Step 1 Configure the loopback interface:

 '''

 interface Loopback0

-ip address 13.1.15.3 255.255.255.255
+ip address 10.1.6.21 255.255.255.255

 '''

-WCCP Service 61 and 62 is directs the router to re-routes traffic from the interface to the WCCP group.
-Service 61 redirects ingress traffic.
-Service 62 redirects egress traffic.
+WCCP service 61 and 62 direct the router to re-route traffic from the interface to the WCCP group.
+Service 61 redirects ingress traffic and service 62 redirects egress traffic.
 Both service 61 and 62 are needed to complete redirect bi-directional traffic flow.
 WCCP is an open standard.
-Other equipment implement the WCCP protocol can participate in the WCCP group.
-Password should be assigned to WCCP groups to prevent rogue traffic interception and redirection.
+Other equipment that implements the WCCP protocol can participate in the WCCP group.
+Passwords should be assigned to WCCP groups to prevent rogue traffic interception and redirection.

-Step 2 Configure WCCP service 61 and 62 with password:
+Step 2 Configure WCCP service 61 and 62 with a password:

-'''

-ip wccp 61 password cisco

-ip wccp 62 password cisco
+ip wccp 61 password ANS ip wccp 62 password ANS

-'''

-Step 3 Configure WAE VLAN.
-The WAE needs to reside in its own subnet for WCCP interception.
+Step 3 Configure the Cisco WAE VLAN.
+The Cisco WAE needs to reside in its own subnet for WCCP interception:

-'''

 interface Vlan301

 description WAE vlan - 301

-ip address 13.1.12.1 255.255.255.0
+ip address 10.1.12.1 255.255.255.0

-'''

-Step 4 Exclude the WAE subnet from interception since we are using a single interface to intercept incoming and outgoing packets.
-The interception exclusion required because the router does not discriminate traffic from the WAE for client/server.
-Traffic must be redirected to the WAE after it's optimized by the WAE, the effect would be forwarding loop.
+Step 4 Exclude the WAW subnet from interception since we are using a single interface to intercept incoming and outgoing packets.
+The interception exclusion is required because the router does not discriminate traffic from the Cisco WAE for client/server.
+Traffic must be redirected to the Cisco WAE after it is optimized by the Cisco WAE; the effect would be forwarding loop.

-'''

 ip wccp redirect exclude in

-'''

-Step 5 Enable the NetFlow collection for outgoing traffic from the WAEs:
+Step 5 Enable the NetFlow collection for outgoing traffic from the Cisco WAEs:

-'''

 ip flow egress

-'''

-Step 6 Assign the WAE VLAN to physical port:
+Step 6 Assign the Cisco WAE VLAN to physical port:

-'''

 interface FastEthernet1/0

 description WAE port

 switchport access vlan 301

-'''

 Step 7 Configure the client VLAN.
-This is the VLAN or interface for WCCP interception.
+This is the VLAN or interface for WCCP interception:

-'''

 interface Vlan300

 description client vlan - 300

-ip address 13.1.11.1 255.255.255.0
+ip address 10.1.11.1 255.255.255.0

-'''

 Step 8 Configure WCCP interception service 61 and 62 on the client VLAN.
-All ingress/egress packets from this VLAN/interface is forwarded to the WAE for optimization.
+All ingress/egress packets from this VLAN/interface are forwarded to the Cisco WAE for optimization:

-'''

 ip wccp 61 redirect in ip wccp 62 redirect out

-'''

-Configure NetFlow statistics for all outbound traffic.
+Step 9 NetFlow statistics is configured for all outbound traffic:

-'''

 ip flow egress

-'''

-Step 9 Configure NTP to sync to a master clock.
-Traffic statistics are capture and forward to Central Manager, and NetQoS.
+Step 10 Configure NTP to synchronize to a master clock.
+Traffic statistics are captured and forwarded to Central Manager and NetQos.
 The time stamp on each packet needs to be accurate.
-All WAEs and routers should synchronize to the same NTP server.
+All Cisco WAEs and routers should synchronize to the same NTP server.

-'''

-ntp server 13.1.15.2
+ntp server 10.1.6.20

-'''

-Step 10 Configure NetFlow to send information to the collector.
+Step 11 Configure NetFlow to send information to the collector.
 Note that NetFlow also uses loopback interface as the source address.
-NetFlow sends statistics from the WAE and router to the NetFlow aggregator.
+NetFlow sends statistics from the Cisco WAE and router to the NetFlow aggregator.
 NetFlow statistics can be overwhelming for smaller connections.
-It is advised that the Cisco WAAS optimize NetFlow transfers.
+It is recommended that Cisco WAAS optimize NetFlow transfers.